DianaMayalo/FUTURE_DS_02/README.md

 - Filtering data by season, player, and team

 ## Skills Demonstrated
-- Data Import and Connection: Connected Power BI to MS SQL Server and PostgreSQL databases to import raw data.
+- Data Import and Connection: Connected Power BI to MS SQL Server to import raw data.
 - Data Cleaning: Used Power Query Editor to clean and transform raw data, ensuring that it was in the right format for analysis.
 - Data Modeling: Created relationships between multiple data tables and performed data modeling to build a structured data model for analysis.
 - DAX: Used DAX for advanced calculations, including KPIs and measures such as total runs, strike rates, and wickets.